 It happens way too often that halfway through usability testing, people realize that this is not the direction that they had hoped to take at all.
 At which point, they have no option but to start from scratch.
 To avoid this, here is a roadmap to successful user testing that will ensure that you obtain valuable design feedback from real users in the least possible amount of time.

 Usability test plan is undoubtedly the most crucial step in the whole process.
 In this stage, ensure that you have clearly defined goals.
 Do you want to collect qualitative data or quantitative data?
 Do you want the users to interact with the navigation or the aesthetic?
 These answers will lead you to build the right prototype for user testing.

 You need to limit your goals in order to get clear, concise, and specific results out of your testing.
 You then need to define the scope of your test.
 It can be broad and ask general questions like which pages are the most user-friendly, or which feature is the easiest to use on the app.
 Or it can use more specific questions like what is limiting the users from checking out; or what is hindering conversions.

-Plan the testing and analysis phase.
+Plan the usability testing and analysis phase.
 Based on your objectives, decide the format of your test result compiling.
 This will allow the process to speed up and be efficient.

 Step 2: Have your prototype or product ready to Test

-User testing is often done in the primary stages of development.
+Usability testing is often done in the primary stages of development.
 Which means that we do not have the final product to test.
-User testing is done in the initial stages to identify roadblocks or changes that would cost a lot in the final stages of development.
+Usability testing is done in the initial stages to identify roadblocks or changes that would cost a lot in the final stages of development.
 However, we still need the product upon which the test can be conducted.
 Most businesses build a prototype for this purpose.
 It can be a website with limited functionality or a demo app.
-But having a prototype which is true to the vision of the final product is important for the usability testing to have any effect on the development.
+But having a prototype which is true to the vision of the final product is important for the usability testing procedure to have any effect on the development.